GGtray/airflow-eks-pipeline/README.md

 # blockchainETL-airflow-eks-cluster
 Building an airflow on Amazon Elastic Kubernetes Service
 ## What is this about?
+Code in this repository along with this Introduction is able to:
+1. define and deploy a customized k8s cluster on AWS EKS(Elastic Kubernetes Service)
+2. run airflow dags auto-synchronized with a customized github repository URL (in this case, this address point to https://github.com/GGtray/airflow-dags.git)
 ## How to use it? (on MacOS)
 ### Before using it, you will need
 - An AWS account (with enough money in it, eks costs, add IAM role premisson via configuring policy)